dotnetthailand/dotnetthailand.github.io/content/faq/github-actions.md

 - Most workflow commands use the echo command in a specific format, while others are invoked by writing to a file.
 - Use in `jobs.<job_id>.steps[*].run`.

-# Setting an environment variables
+# Setting an environment variable
 - We can define environment variables at workflow level, job level and step level.
 - We can set environment variable with a workflow command in `jobs.<job_id>.steps[*].run` e.g.
 ```